v3rslu1s/Applied-Datascience/README.md

 # 2. Data-set
 Physicians requested patients back in 4 groups.
-Each patient is requested to do multiple exercises:
+Each patient was requested to do multiple exercises:

 | Short | Description |
 | --- | --- |